angelogeminiani/sapiens-datamover/_docs/examples/transform/readme.md

-# Sample for Data Transformation #
+# Example for Data Transformation #

-In this example we run three actions:
+In this example DataMover 🐼 run three actions:

  - `source-tb1`: SELECT all items from tb1 Table
  - `source-tb2`: SELECT all items from tb2 Table